ElinaFF/PICO/index.md

 The method consist in separating the dataset in $$n$$ sections.
 At each iteration, the first or the next section will be used as the test set and the other sections will form the training set.
 It allows us to train **and** test the model on all the dataset.
-Furthermore, the mean accuracy over
+Furthermore, the mean accuracy over the folds is a better measurement of the performance of the models.

 The number of folds defines the number of time the model(s) will be trained, and the number of division in the dataset.